GiPyoK/ROK-Player-Stat-Aggregator/README.md

 ## Description

-This program goes through top 300 players and take screenshots of their staticstics page.
+This program goes through top 300 players and take screenshots of their statistics page.
 Then, OCR is performed on those screenshots and saves the data in a spread sheet.
 It saves hours of manual typing to just 30 minutes.

 ## Example Screenshots